sespindola/slash-do/README.md

  - Create a token in the DigitalOcean admin panel and add it as a secret named "api-token" to the webtask.

- - Add the npm modules "superagent" and "do-wrapper as dependencies in the webtask editor.
+ - Add the npm modules "superagent" and "do-wrapper" as dependencies in the webtask editor.

  - You're ready to go.
 Enjoy!